FTC didn’t stop Facebook-Instagram. How about Meta-Within?

 If the FTC can preserve and boost competition at this stage, Hepner said, there are “different paths that this market could take instead of Meta controlling the whole path, the whole forward trajectory of this market in the next several years.”

-The FTC’s challenge to Meta’s acquisition reflects agency chair Lina Kahn’s aggressive stance on Big Tech and antitrust.
+The FTC’s challenge to Meta’s acquisition reflects agency chair Lina Khan’s aggressive stance on Big Tech and antitrust.

 The case, expected to wrap up Tuesday, is being heard by U.S. District Judge Edward Davila, who also oversaw the trial of disgraced Theranos founder Elizabeth Holmes and her partner Ramesh “Sunny” Balwani.
 Both were sentenced to over a decade in prison for their roles in the company’s blood-testing hoax.

-Note: This story has been updated to correct the spelling of the FTC chair’s last name.
-It’s Khan, not Kahn.